getodk/docs/odkx-src/build-app.rst

 - Check device to see if it has a message about authorizing the computer.
 If so, authorize the device.
 - Check device settings to ensure USB debugging is enabled and device is linked as a media device (not camera or other settings)
 - Make sure your app-designer only has the necessary working files.
 Any random files or older versions of your survey saved within app-designer will cause the push to fail.
 - Do not have any :program:`Excel` forms open on your computer.
-If you do, this will cause errors with $filename or ~$filename in the filepath when pushing.
+If you do, this will cause errors with $filename or ~$filename in the file path when pushing.
 - Check that your computer sees your device.
 In your command window type the command adb devices.
 It should show a device detected.
 - Check device to see if it has a message about authorizing the computer.
 If so, authorize the device.
 - Enter :command:`adb devices` in command line.
 Should show a *device detected*.